ikuhamada/state-hands-on/CMD/CMD43/SC/index.rst

     2.2000  0.0000  0.0000  1  1  2
   &END

-Short description of the input variables can be found :doc:`here <co>`
+Short description of the input variables can be found :doc:`here <co>`.

 Let us review the job script by ``cat run.sh``
-(very short description on the available queues and job script can be found :doc:`here <ohtaka>`
+(very short description on the available queues and job script can be found :doc:`here <ohtaka>`.

 .. code:: bash